JorjaFox/website/content/_posts-old-blog/2011-10-27-csi-12x07-brain-doe-press-release.md

 <blockquote>THE CSI TEAM EXAMINES A CAR CRASH AND FIND A HUMAN BRAIN THAT DOESN’T BELONG TO ANY OF THE VICTIMS, ON “CSI: CRIME SCENE INVESTIGATION,” WEDNESDAY, NOV.
 9

 CHEAT TWEET:  1 car crash, 3 casualties and 1 human brain equals a complex case for the CSI team.
-11/9 10pm ET/PT #CSI  <strong><a href="http://bit.ly/v41cmB">http://bit.ly/v41cmB</a></strong>
+11/9 10pm ET/PT #CSI  **<a href="http://bit.ly/v41cmB">http://bit.ly/v41cmB</a>**

 “Brain Doe” — When the CSI team arrives at a car crash, they find three casualties and a human brain that doesn’t belong to any of the victims.
 Also, D.B.
 Russell is concerned his son is not focused on college following his suspension from school, on CSI: CRIME SCENE INVESTIGATION, Wednesday, Nov.
 9 (10:00-11:00 PM, ET/PT) on the CBS Television Network.</blockquote>
 Source: <a href="http://cbspressexpress.com/cbs-entertainment/releases/view?id=29625">CBS Press Express</a>